 You may study the description of each slope as well as the interactive track map.

 The World Cup arena for cross-country skiing at Beitostølen is considered one of Norway's best, and has gained great international recognition.
-The arena is situated within walking distance of the centre of Beitostølen, and the slopes are open to the general public when there are no arrangements there.
+The arena is situated within walking distance of the center of Beitostølen, and the slopes are open to the general public when there are no arrangements there.

-In addition to the World Cup Cross-Country Ski Trails, Beitostølen also offers a Biathlon arena with 30 targets at a 50 metre distance.
+In addition to the World Cup Cross-Country Ski Trails, Beitostølen also offers a Biathlon arena with 30 targets at a 50 meter distance.
 The arena is constantly developing, and the arena was recently considerably upgraded.

 Free skiing/off-piste skiing